LGBTQ rights in Angola: HIV/AIDS

 Legally, people living with HIV/AIDS in Angola are entitled to health care services and protection from employment discrimination.

 Efforts to develop educational programs specifically for LGBT people have struggled to receive funding from NGOs.
 The first association, Acção Humana (Human Action), was launched in 2006 but has been unable to receive funding.
 In 2007, a study on HIV/AIDS estimated that roughly five percent of HIV infections are from men who have sex with other men.

 An HIV/AIDS educational program for LGBT in Angola is just beginning to develop, through the work of NGOs, such as the Population Services International.

 Public opinion

+LGBTQ+ issues tend not to garner public debate outside of social media.
+For instance, the penal code revision was divisive among religious groups, but they did not publicly rebuke it.
+LGBTQ+ topics tend to be represented in popular media rather than politics.
+For example, major popstar Titica is a transgender woman and the telenovela Windeck includes a lesbian couple.
+In 2015 when another telenovela, Jikulumessu, showed two men kissing, it caused backlash that resulted in the show being taken off air for 3 days; however, it also prompted positive social media responses including from the son of Eduardo dos Santos, the president of Angola at the time.

+The Christian Angolan culture is heteronormative and cisnormative, viewing homosexuality as unnatural.
+Religious spaces often dehumanize and discriminate against LGBTQ+ people.
+Of the country's religious groups, Catholics have shown the most tolerance.

 According to a 2017 poll carried out by ILGA, 61% of Angolans agreed that gay, lesbian and bisexual people should enjoy the same rights as straight people, while 20% disagreed.
 Additionally, 65% agreed that they should be protected from workplace discrimination.
 27% of Angolans, however, said that people who are in same-sex relationships should be charged as criminals, while a plurality of 48% disagreed.
 As for transgender people, 63% agreed that they should have the same rights, 72% believed they should be protected from employment discrimination and 49% believed they should be allowed to change their legal gender.